falent/jet-tutorial/ReadMe.md

-MVVM
+### MVVM

 **View:**

 - behaviors, events and requires knowledge about view model
-- minimize logic in views
-- describe "what" not "how"
+- minimize logic in views.
+It describes "what" not "how"
 - The View ignores the Model, and uses the View Model to get the information to render and to manage the user interaction.

 **ViewModel:**